 It was a small red brick cabin near the road crossing one village in Poland.
 A brightly green ivy covering on the roof, lack of the doors, as well as holes in the windows, let assume that decay had already moved there and invited to have a look on the painful agony of this once beautiful house.
 Thus, there was nothing else to do but cross a wild jungle surrounding the building and enter its decaying walls.

 The thing which made me cross kilometres of forests and fields of Subcarpathia (Poland) that time was a an abandoned Greek Catholic church in one remote village.
-Unfortunately (or maybe fortunately?), when I came, I didn’t find a key holder at home, so I decided not to waste time and explore the area around.
+Unfortunately (or maybe fortunately?), when I came, I did not find a key holder at home, so I decided not to waste time and explore the area around.
 That decision, no matter how quickly made, turned to be a great idea.
 It was enough to go along the road crossing the village and look around a bit to see an old abandoned cabin hidden among trees.

 A white decaying building surrounded by a huge blue fence – that’s what you can find in the centre of Slonim, a town in the northwestern part of Belarus.
 Its old massive walls suggest that once it was a great place and make it worth crossing a thick jungle of various plants surrounding the site.